Thomas Henry Ousley Branson

 By 1867 John Sevier Branson had set aside enough money to finance a relocation to the Willamette Valley of Oregon, where he again aimed at being a farmer.
 Martha found the climate too wet for her taste, so back the family came in 1868 to Mariposa County.
 John bought a ranch a few miles north of Hornitos, near the mining outpost of Quartzburg.
 It was a site not more than ten miles from Phillips Flat, and only about two miles from Hornitos.
 The land, which had previously been owned by Daniel and Margaret Mahon, touched the northwest edge of the parcel of Washington Mine, one of Quartzburg’s thriving deep-rock mines.
 John raised cattle and feed and hauled loads to mining sites, and thereafter prospected and dug only occasionally as a sideline.
 He and Martha resided on the property, which they called Grasshopper Ranch, for the rest of their lives, completing the raising of their younger children there.

-Thomas was an adult by the time Grasshopper Ranch was founded.
-He did not live there long.
+Thomas was an adult by the time Grasshopper Ranch was founded, but he would nevertheless know it well for many years to come.
+At first, he literally lived under the same roof as his parents.
 He is shown still there in 1870 when the census was taken.
 His occupation is listed as teamster, so he was probably hauling freight with, or in the manner of, his father.
 His older brother Reuben was doing the same thing at this point.
 These were the final years when the road from Stockton to Millerton along the edge of the Sierra Nevada foothills was still the main commerce corridor of the region and there was plenty of work for a driver of oxen teams.
 This sort of occupation was severely impacted by the early-1870s establishment of rail service through the San Joaquin Valley.
 Soon Thomas would need a new way to make a living.
 This became even more of a priority as he and Frances Bauer decided to get married and Thomas was obliged to become a family breadwinner.

 (For more about the family of Egidi Bauer, please click on the link here to access a report written for the Branson/Ousley website by Margaret Read, one of Egidi’s great-great-granddaughters.
 It’s a colorful account of life in Gold Rush California and contains such intriguing bits of family history as the description, drawn from newspapers, court transcripts, and family letters, of Egidi’s murder by one of his neighbors as part of an argument over a pig.
 Learning more about the Hornitos generation of Bauers is highly useful in putting together a picture of the world of the Bransons during the second half of the 19th Century.)